-- The optimal online algorithms have been designed for the competitive ratio analyses for one-sited market and random permutation data model! - The key difference between OLP and Online Convex Optimization with Constraints (OCOwC): - Online LP problem employs a stronger benchmark where the decision variables are allowed to take different values at each time period - OCOwC (Mahdavi et al., 2012; Yu et al., 2017; Yuan and Lamperski, 2018) and OCO problems usually considers a stationary benchmark where the the decision variables are required to be the same at each time period. - Recent focuses are on dealing with two-sited markets/platforms, regret analyses, simple and fast algorithms, interior-point online algorithm, extension to bandit models, ...
+- The optimal online algorithms have been designed for the competitive ratio analyses and for one-sited market and random permutation data model! - The key difference between OLP and Online Convex Optimization with Constraints (OCOwC): - Online LP problem employs a stronger benchmark where the decision variables are allowed to take different values at each time period - OCOwC (Mahdavi et al., 2012; Yu et al., 2017; Yuan and Lamperski, 2018) and OCO problems usually consider a stationary benchmark where the decision variables are required to be the same at each time period. - Recent focuses are on dealing with two-sited markets/platforms, regret analyses, simple and fast algorithms, interior-point online algorithm, extension to bandit models and the Fisher market.